Eve Pierpont

 Looking for fun things to do this weekend on the Treasure Coast?

-You could go to a scavenger hunt in Sebastian, a couple Christmas in July events in Port St. Lucie, a comedy night in Stuart and an ice cream social in Port Salerno.
+You could go to a cornhole tournament in Sebastian, a community day in Fort Pierce, a mental health resource fair in Port St. Lucie, a pop-up market in Stuart or a birthday celebration in Palm City.

 Here’s your Five on Friday weekend update for the Treasure Coast.